3oheme/3oheme.github.com/_posts/2013-07-13-instagram-smashing-my-pictures.markdown

 layout: post
 title:  "Instagram is completely smashing my pictures - FIXED"
 date:   2013-07-13 13:48:00
-excerpt: "Before and after uploading an architecture photo to Instagram you can see how the quality"
+excerpt: "Before and after uploading an architecture photo to Instagram you can see how the image gets blurry, and the quality"
 categories: blog

 ---